Fillan: Legacy

 Killallan, or Killellen, an ancient parish in Renfrewshire, took its name from him; (the name deriving from Kil, or cell, of Fillan).
 It was originally Kilfillan (Church of Fillan).
 It is now part of the combined parish of Houston and Killellan in Renfrewshire, Scotland.
-Near the ruins of the old church, situated near Houston, is a stone called Fillan’s Seat, and a spring called Fillan’s Well existed there until it was filled up, as a remnant of superstition, by a parish minister in the eighteenth century.
+Near the ruins of the old church, situated near Houston, is a stone called Fillan's Seat, and a spring called Fillan's Well existed there until it was filled up, as a remnant of superstition, by a parish minister in the eighteenth century.

 In Houston, the Catholic parish church of St. Fillan was established in 1841.
 In the adjacent village of Kilmacolm, the local Scottish Episcopal church is also named after St. Fillan.

 St Fillan's parish church in Aberdour, Fife was first recorded as being associated with St Fillan in 1390; parts of the church date to at least 1123, possibly even predating nearby Aberdour castle with which its history is so closely intertwined.

 There was a monastery dedicated to St. Fillan as early as the 8th or 9th century at Strath Fillan in Perthshire.
+The chapel at Doune Castle was dedicated to Saint Fillan.

 St Fillans, Perthshire is a village at the eastern end of Loch Earn near the remains of the 7th century Pictish fort of Dundurn.
 St Fillans is a locality near the township of Mudgee in New South Wales, Australia.

 The Scottish surname MacLellan (MacGille Fhaolain in Scottish Gaeilic) means son of the servant of Saint Fillan.